 You will be accommodated in the Hotel of Ice with breakfast included at the nearby Bâlea Lake Chalet.

 In the morning serve a warm breakfast at the nearby chalet and then enjoy the breathtaking scenery of the surroundings.
 You can choose from a variety of activities to spend the time until noon: you can go skiing, sliding, rent a ski mobile or just enjoy the snow and the views.

-Later, on your way to Sibiu you will stop in Cârța village where you can find the preserved ruins of the Cistercian monastery, one of the oldest and most important monuments of early Gothic style in Transylvania.
+Later, on your way to Sibiu, you will stop in Cârța a village where you can find the preserved ruins of the Cistercian monastery, one of the oldest and most important monuments of the early Gothic style in Transylvania.
 The monastery was founded here around 1206 by King Andrew II of Hungary and was disbanded in 1474 by King Matthias Corvinus.

 You will be accommodated in a 4**** or superior central hotel with breakfast included.

-After breakfast have a walking tour in Sibiu visiting the main sights of the old city.
+After breakfast take a walking tour in Sibiu visiting the main sights of the old city.
 Discover the stories of the Big and Small Squares.
-Pass over the Liar’s Bridge, and visit to the Lutheran Cathedral.
+Pass over the Liar’s Bridge, and visit the Lutheran Cathedral.
 Learn about the history of Transylvania and see how the city evolved over centuries.

 Ultimately, In the afternoon you will return to Bucharest driving on the scenic road through the Olt Gorges.
 You will stop to visit a XIV century monastery erected by the grandfather of Vlad the Impaler.